open-control-systems/bonsai-firmware/README.md

 idf.py menuconfig
 ```

-There are many configuration options.
-Each of them contains the prefix "OCS_".
+There are many configuration options, see options prefixed with "OCS_" or "SCS_".

 ## Usage